deepppl/evaluation/README.md

   --thin THIN           thinning factor
 ```

-For example to test the NumPyro backend with the comprehensive translation `posteriordb` using PosteriorDB configurations on all examples that have a reference, the command is:
+For instance, to test the NumPyro backend with the comprehensive translation using PosteriorDB configurations on all examples that have a reference, the command is:

 ```
 python test_accuracy.py --backend numpyro --mode comprehensive